neptune-mutual-blue/protocol/docs/VaultDelegateBase.md

 ### preTransferGovernance

 This hook runs before `transferGovernance` implementation on vault(s).
- Note:
- - Governance transfers are allowed via claims processor contract only.
- - This function's caller must be the vault of the specified coverKey.

 ```solidity
 function preTransferGovernance(address caller, bytes32 coverKey, address , uint256 ) external nonpayable nonReentrant